 Information concerning mineral resource estimates and the interpretation of exploration programs and drill results also may be considered forward-looking statements, as such information constitutes a prediction of what mineralization might be found to be present and economically mineable if and when a project is actually developed.
-Information from the 2015 Gold Springs PEA update and the 2011 Malku Khota PEA Update may also be considered forward-looking information.
-Both PEA’s were prepared to broadly quantify the projects’ capital and operating cost parameters and to provide guidance on the type and scale of future project engineering and development work that would be needed to ultimately define the projects’ likelihood of a positive feasibility determination and optimal production rate.
+Information from the 2015 Gold Springs PEA update may also be considered forward-looking information.
+The PEA was prepared to broadly quantify the project’s capital and operating cost parameters and to provide guidance on the type and scale of future project engineering and development work that would be needed to ultimately define the project’s likelihood of a positive feasibility determination and optimal production rate.
 They were not prepared to be used as valuations of the projects nor should they be considered to be final feasibility studies on which a commercial production decision could be made.
-The capital and operating cost estimates which were used have been developed only to an approximate order of magnitude based on generally understood capital cost to production level relationships, and although they are based on engineering studies, these are preliminary so the ultimate costs may vary widely from the amounts set out in the PEA’s.
-This could materially adversely impact the projected economics of the projects.
+The capital and operating cost estimates which were used have been developed only to an approximate order of magnitude based on generally understood capital cost to production level relationships, and although they are based on engineering studies, these are preliminary so the ultimate costs may vary widely from the amounts set out in the PEA.
+This could materially adversely impact the projected economics of the project.
 As is normal at this stage of a project, data in some areas was incomplete and estimates were developed based solely on the expertise of the Company’s employees and consultants.
 At this stage of development the criteria, methods and estimates are preliminary and result in a high level of subjective judgment being employed.
-There can be no assurance that the potential results contained in the PEA’s will be realized.
+There can be no assurance that the potential results contained in the PEA will be realized.
 Readers are cautioned not to place undue reliance on these statements as the Company’s actual results, performance or achievements may differ materially from any future results, performance or achievements expressed or implied by such forward-looking statements if known or unknown risks, uncertainties or other factors affect the Company’s business, or if the Company’s estimates or assumptions prove inaccurate.
 Therefore, the Company cannot provide any assurance that forward-looking statements will materialize.

 Factors that could cause results or events to differ materially from current expectations expressed or implied by the forward-looking statements include, but are not limited to:

-- The risks of the mineral exploration industry which may affect the advancement of the Escalones and the Gold Springs projects, including::
+- The risks of the mineral exploration industry which may affect the advancement of the Gold Springs project, including::

 - possible variations in mineral resources or grade and metal prices